Senior Gear Editor

 Weight:

-Fit: Average, maybe the boxier side, plenty of room to layer up underneath.
+Fit: Average, on the boxier side, plenty of room to layer up underneath

-Pros: Super lightweight and packable with storm-ready water and wind-proof protection
+Pros: Super lightweight and packable with storm-ready protection

-Mountain Hardwear knows a thing or two about outerwear, and this jacket was up there with the best of them for backcountry ski jackets.
-Made from GORE-TEX C-Knit material, the jacket is insanely lightweight (the lightest on this list), super breathable, moves with you thanks to a good amount of stretch, and somehow still repels rain and wind with ease.
-It even has super-lightweight thumb loops that help keep the jacket sleeves from hitching up and letting snow in.
-This jacket is a piece of gear to get stoked about.
+Made from GORE-TEX C-Knit material, the jacket is insanely lightweight (the lightest on this list), super breathable, moves with you thanks to a good amount of stretch, and somehow still repels weather with ease.
+It is fairly breathable, so you’ll want to layer up for resort riding, but no doubt, this jacket is a piece of gear to get stoked on.

 Black Diamond Recon Stretch Best Ski Jackets